dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/additional-scenarios.md

 [!INCLUDE[](~/blazor/includes/location-client-and-server-pre-net8.md)]

 > [!NOTE]
-> The code examples in this article adopt [nullable reference types (NRTs) and .NET compiler null-state static analysis](xref:migration/50-to-60#nullable-reference-types-nrts-and-net-compiler-null-state-static-analysis), which are supported in ASP.NET Core 6.0 or later.
+> The code examples in this article adopt [nullable reference types (NRTs) and .NET compiler null-state static analysis](xref:migration/50-to-60#nullable-reference-types-nrts-and-net-compiler-null-state-static-analysis), which are supported in ASP.NET Core in .NET 6 or later.
 When targeting ASP.NET Core 5.0 or earlier, remove the null type designation (`?`) from the `string?`, `TodoItem[]?`, `WeatherForecast[]?`, and `IEnumerable<GitHubBranch>?` types in the article's examples.

 ## Pass tokens to a server-side Blazor app